 Café at the Palace

-Impeccably tasteful lunches and afternoon teas, royally stamped by Her Majesty Queen Elizabeth II’s marketing department.
+Elegantly served lunches and afternoon tea, royally stamped by Her Majesty Queen Elizabeth II's marketing department.

 A magnificent presence at the end of the Royal mile The Palace of Holyroodhouse plays host to the café, where afternoon tea is served daily between 12.00 and 16.00.
 Enjoy a delicious selection of home-made cakes, pastries and sandwiches all made with the finest of Scottish ingredients.
 A choice of Tea Palace loose leaf tea served in specially commissioned chinaware makes a perfect accompaniment to such a mouth-watering selection.
 For a touch of luxury to match the surroundings add a glass of Pannier Brut champagne.

 - Provides: Vegetarian options (at least ¼ main courses), Children's high chairs, Wheelchair access, Outdoor tables

 - Number of wines sold by the glass: 2